-The student will then need to finalize forming the full committee and then present their project idea to their committee.
+After the student finalizes forming the full committee, they then present their project idea to their committee.
 The committee can ask questions and help the student revise the project during the proposal presentation.
-Once the project is accepted by the committee, the student will submit the Plan B Project Approval Form to the director.
+Once the project is accepted by the committee, the student will submit the Plan B Project Approval Form, found on our website, to the director.
 This must be submitted and approved by the committee and Director of Graduate Studies prior to enrolling for any MI 898 credits.
-The form must be signed by the committee and Director of Graduate Studies and turned into the Academic Program Coordinator prior to being enrolled for the MI 898 credits.
+The form must be signed by the committee and Director of Graduate Studies and turned in to the Academic Program Coordinator prior to being enrolled for the MI 898 credits.
+Once the project is completed there is a final project defense meeting where the student presents their final project to both committee members.